 If your dog tends to bleed excessively, the vet will take extra care after obtaining the sample to ensure no hemorrhaging from the site where the sample was obtained occurs.

-How is thyroid testing done in dogs?
+How is a thyroid test done for dogs?

 During a thyroid test, a blood sample will be drawn from your dog and placed in a special glass tube, separating it into parts: serum and blood clot.
 The serum is is extracted and sent to a laboratory for testing, while the blood clot is discarded.
 While some animal hospitals perform thyroid tests in-house, most rely on outside laboratories.